-The increase in ground volume in the first quarter of 2017 was driven by growth in residential ground and SurePost volume while business-to-business shipments remained flat.
-Accelerating growth in e-commerce drove demand for our SurePost service.
+The increase in ground volume in the second quarter and year-to-date periods of 2017 was driven by growth in residential ground and SurePost volume, which benefited from continued demand for e-commerce.
+Business-to-business shipments increased slightly in the quarter, driven by increased volume from returns.